 What makes us stand out?

-Vatican II spoke of using the “modern means of communications” to promote the Gospel.
+We at Vocation Promotion are motivated by Vatican II’s encouragement to use the “modern means of communications” to promote the Gospel.
 Pope Benedict XVI and the Vatican have repeatedly encouraged the Church to use the internet in the Church’s mission.
 That is what we are all about, as applied to vocations.
 Read our happy clients’ testimonials.

 Kevin J. Banet

-Kevin has worked for 25 years in the Catholic apostolate, in the fields of natural family planning, Catholic publishing, pro-life work, and vocations work.
+Vocation Promotion is a project of TreeFrogClick, Inc. Kevin Banet is its founder and president.
+Kevin has worked for more than 25 years in the Catholic apostolate, in the fields of natural family planning, Catholic publishing, pro-life work, and vocations work.
 He has worked for the Couple to Couple League (natural family planning) as public information director, and for the Institute on Religious Life.
-He has served for years in pro-life work, teaching others sidewalk counseling.
+He has served for years in pro-life sidewalk counseling work.
 He also lived for six years as a Third Order Dominican at the St. Martin de Porres Lay Dominican Community in New Hope, KY.

 Kevin has worked for the Chicago Sun-Times, and has studied journalism at Northwestern University.
-His consulting work includes serving such organizations as the Archdiocese of Chicago, the Institute on Religious Life, Serra International, and various Poor Clare, Carmelite and other communities.
-His op-ed pieces and articles have appeared in the Cincinnati Enquirer, American Wheelman, Liguorian, and on the online Ezine magazine.
-He blogs for a number of religious communities as well.
+His company’s consulting work includes serving such organizations as the Archdiocese of Chicago, the Institute on Religious Life, and Serra International.
+His articles have appeared in the Cincinnati Enquirer, American Wheelman, Liguorian, and on the online Ezine magazine.
 Take a look at his portfolio on this website.

-Kevin has a keen eye for not only the ability to promote a community’s charism on the internet, but also has a first-hand knowledge of everyday life in a religious community.
-Thus he is well suited to understand the needs of religious communities.
+Kevin has a keen eye for not only the ability to promote a community’s charism on the internet, but also has a first-hand knowledge of everyday life in a Catholic community.
+Thus he is well suited to help promote the vocations of such communities.